Alternative Dispute Resolution

 Arbitration is another alternative to traditional litigation.
 In arbitration, a trained arbitrator acts as a judge.
 It is usually more cost-effective and efficient than litigation.
 It also allows for more privacy.
 However, it comes with a big potential downside, since decisions reached through arbitration usually cannot be appealed.
 If you end up with an outcome that you do not like, you unfortunately may be stuck with it without any recourse.Consult a Resourceful Divorce Lawyer in Dallas or Surrounding Cities

 Many couples would prefer to avoid the hostility, loss of privacy, and expenses associated with going to trial during a divorce.
-If you are considering alternative dispute resolution, the Board-certified Dallas divorce attorneys at the McClure Law Group can help guide you in the appropriate direction.
-We also have a Collin County office in Plano and represent people in Fort Worth, Garland, Irving, Richardson, McKinney, Frisco, and Rockwall, as well as other cities in Dallas, Collin, Grayson, Denton, Tarrant, and Rockwall Counties.
+If you are considering alternative dispute resolution, the Dallas divorce attorneys at the McClure Law Group can help guide you in the appropriate direction.
+We also have a Collin County office in Plano (by appointment) and represent people in Fort Worth, Garland, Irving, Richardson, McKinney, Frisco, and Rockwall, as well as other cities in Dallas, Collin, Grayson, Denton, Tarrant, and Rockwall Counties.
 Call us at 214.692.8200 or contact us via our online form if you need a collaborative law attorney or assistance with another family law matter.